varnishcache/varnish-cache/doc/sphinx/phk/thetoolsweworkwith.rst

 For instance, neither pthreads nor C1X-threads offer a "assert I'm holding this mutex locked" facility.
-I will posit that you cannot successfully develop real-world threaded programs and APIs that, or without wasting a lot of time debugging silly mistakes.
+I will posit that you cannot successfully develop real-world threaded programs and APIs without that, or without wasting a lot of time debugging silly mistakes.

 If you look in the Varnish source code, which uses pthreads, you will see that I have wrapped pthread mutexes in my own little